jgphilpott/polyconvert/README.md

 # Usage

-To use the convert library in your project you can either link to the [convert.js](https://github.com/jgphilpott/convert/blob/main/convert.js) file in this repo or download it and use your own copy.
+To use the Convert library in your project you can either link to the [convert.js](https://github.com/jgphilpott/convert/blob/main/convert.js) file in this repo or download it and use your own copy.
 The library features the `convert` object that contains all of the formulas with the top level keys representing all the different categories available, see the object map below:

 ```js
 convert = {